gleanerio/archetype/aiui/README.md

 Local client for the public [ODIS Search](https://search-demo.odis.org/) API.

-`odis-search.py` prints one page of hits as JSON. `odis_explorer` is a small local web UI that maps those hits and draws a force-directed graph from the JSON-LD on each record.
+`odis-search.py` prints one page of hits as JSON. `odis_explorer` is a small local web UI that maps those hits, clusters them, and can also draw the shared JSON-LD entity graph.

 The remote service is not raw Elasticsearch.
 It is the FastAPI facade documented at <https://search-demo.odis.org/api/docs>.